gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

     - [x] You can either call `super(<appropriate list of arguments>)` or `this(<appropriate list of arguments>)` but not both from a constructor.

-    Note that calling `super();` will not always work because if the super class has defined a constructor with arguments and has not defined a no args constructor then no args constructor will not be provided by the compiler.
+    Note that calling `super();` will not always work because if the superclass has defined a constructor with arguments and has not defined a no args constructor then no args constructor will not be provided by the compiler.
 It is provided only to the class that does not define ANY constructor explicitly.

     ---